Ganesh-034/infracloud-task/README.md

 "docker ps"
 "docker ps -a"

-3.Then checked the logs of container, so then came to know that the path not avialable.
+3.Then check the logs of container, so then came to know that the path not avialable.
 "docker logs csvserver"

 4.Then created a inpuFile by using bash "gencsv.sh" with 7 entries.